Rise to Success: Career Highlights of Myles Garrett

 Discover the career path of Myles Garrett, from the first major opportunity to industry-changing achievements.

 Myles Garrett is a professional American football defensive end for the Cleveland Browns.
-He played college football at Texas A&M, earning unanimous All-American honors.
-Drafted first overall by the Browns in 2017, Garrett holds the team's record for career sacks.
-A six-time Pro Bowl selection and four-time first-team All-Pro, he was named Defensive Player of the Year in 2023, marking him as one of the NFL's premier defensive players.
+He played college football at Texas A&M, where he earned unanimous All-American honors.
+Drafted first overall by the Browns in 2017, Garrett holds the franchise record for career sacks.
+A six-time Pro Bowl selection and four-time first-team All-Pro, he was named Defensive Player of the Year in 2023, solidifying his status as one of the NFL's premier defensive players.

 2014: Freshman Season at Texas A&M

-During his freshman season in 2014 at Texas A&M, Myles Garrett broke the Aggies' freshman sack record and the SEC freshman sack record.
-He finished the season with 11.5 sacks and was named a consensus Freshman All-American.
+In 2014, as a true freshman at Texas A&M, Myles Garrett broke the Aggies' freshman sack record and the SEC freshman sack record, finishing the season with 11.5 sacks.
+He was also named a consensus Freshman All-American.

 2016: Unanimous All-American Honors